MilesOfRoses/my-jekyll/_posts/design/2017-01-02-write-on-tool.md

 ---
 layout: blog-article
 title: Animate a Plant Growing with After Effects
-meta: In this article, I will show you how to create a growing flower animation only using Adobe After Effects!
+meta: In this article, I'll show you how to create a growing flower animation using only After Effects!
 category: design
 ---
 <article>